 Couples who try to control each other risk becoming emotionally abusive.
 They may exhibit signs of financial exploitation, which frequently leads to divorce.

 If you’re still having problems in your marriage or are worried about divorce, consider counseling or couples therapy.
 If you’re not sure where to look, start with your workplace.
 Check to see if you (or your partner) have access to an employee assistance program (EAP), which can often point you in the right direction or make a referral.
 Consider meeting with a trusted religious leader if you and your partner share a faith.

-A dissatisfied marriage is more than just a stumbling block, but it does not mean your marriage is doomed.
-It may take some soul searching and difficult questions to determine whether you want to make the marriage work or if it’s time to walk away.
+A dissatisfied marriage is more than just a stumbling block, it does not mean your marriage is doomed.
+It may take some soul-searching and difficult questions to determine whether you want to make the marriage work or if it’s time to walk away.
 However, if you and your partner decide that your relationship is worth it, you’ve already overcome a significant obstacle, and your marriage may be even stronger once you’ve made it through.

 Frequently Asked Questions